 The contributions of these French and Belgian doctors and pharmacists have greatly added to the understanding of how to incorporate essential oils into medical treatments.
 This has become known as the “French method.”

 Meanwhile, I’ve seen Marguerite Maury associated with the British School, though she was Austrian-born and studied in France.
 Maury did train beauty and massage therapists in London, but she also trained therapists all over Europe.
 She was Valnet’s student, too, though she had different goals for aromatherapy and a different perspective.
-She wasn’t aiming to medicate in the way Valnet and his fellows were, but her teachings were just as valid and are most often used in conjunction with other forms toward the overall discipline of aromatherapy (more on her here).
+She wasn’t aiming to medicate people in the way Valnet and his fellows were.
+However, her teachings were just as valid and are most often used in conjunction with other forms of aromatherapy.
+(See more on her here).